tpo-portal-copy/client/README.md

-# sakha-nith-frontend
+# College Placement Portal - NITH
-This repo contains the code of frontend of Sakha-NITH, which is the placement portal of NITH.
+This repo contains the code of frontend of placement portal of NITH.